-At the beginning of March 2020, just before the closures, the tensions and uncertainty were rising.
+At the beginning of March 2020, just before the closures and disruptions, tension and uncertainty were rising among my friends and colleagues.
 People seemed to be on edge.
 They were agitated.
-On March 11 I went to sleep with a question in mind.
+On March 11, I went to sleep with a question in mind.
 “What can I do to help?”

 By 6:30 a.m I had drafted up a quick website and been inspired by the time of 2:50 pm.
 Without rhyme or reason, this was the time that came to mind so I went with it.

 On March 12, around a dozen co-workers and friends joined the ten-minute silent reflection via webinar.
 We’ve been meeting ever since.
 Some days a few dozen people join and on other days many more.
-We have regular attendees from all over the world, and as of today have been silent together for over 45,000 person/minutes.
-Today will mark the 105th consecutive day.
+We have regular attendees from all over the world, and as of July 20 have been silent together for over 56,000 person/minutes.
+August first marks the 143rd consecutive day.

 There are many observations to be made about this impromptu and ad hoc community.
 I plan to write about it more soon.
 Suffice it to say that it’s a welcomed punctuation and responsibility in an otherwise highly uncertain time.